kviver/arm-rust-starter/README.md

 ## Using docker
 Run `docker-compose up -d`, then use `docker-compose exec dev bash` to get a shell with all the tools installed.

-## Using rust
-main c-code using simple function from Rust, having full path to it in Makefile Go to `rust_lib/`
+## How to build this

-1. Create new STM32CubeMX into project dir.
+1. Create new STM32CubeMX project into project dir.
 2. Add to makefile:

 ```